pytorch/rfcs/RFC-0005-structured-kernel-definitions.md

 behavior, while structured kernel subclasses override `set_output` in the same way as before.

-The code generation only requires a very modest extension: an `inherits` field that lets you replace `MetaBase` with your own custom base implementation class:
+The code generation only requires a very modest extension: an `structured_inherits` field that lets you replace `MetaBase` with your own custom base implementation class:

 ```
 - func: add.out(Tensor self, Tensor other, *, Tensor(a!) out) -> Tensor(a!)
   structured: True
-  inherits: TensorIteratorBase  # [NEW]
+  structured_inherits: TensorIteratorBase  # [NEW]
   dispatch:
     CPU: upsample_nearest1d_structured_cpu
     CUDA: upsample_nearest1d_structured_cuda